What state-specific laws govern the employment relationship?

 Must an employment contract be in writing?

-Generally, a written agreement is not required, provided that a contract for a fixed duration may be subject to New York’s Statute of Frauds (Sladden v.
+Generally, employment contracts do not need to be in writing, provided that a contract for a fixed duration may be subject to New York’s Statute of Frauds (Sladden v.
 Rounick, 59 A.D.2d 882, 882 (1977) (an oral agreement for a two-year fixed term of employment was not enforceable)).
 However, a commissioned salesperson’s agreement must be in writing (N.Y.
 Labor Law § 191).
-Additionally, New York’s Wage Theft Prevention Act requires that employees be given written notice on hire, and in the event of any pay decrease, be given notice of their pay rate and certain other information.
+Additionally, New York’s Wage Theft Prevention Act requires that employees be given written notice of their rate of pay on hire, and in the event of any pay decrease, be given such a notice and certain other information.
 Employers must maintain a written acknowledgement that employees received such information (N.Y.
-Labor Law § 195; see also § 4.3.1, below).
+Labor Law § 195).

 Are any terms implied into employment contracts?